Compare Time-Frequency Content in Signals with Wavelet Coherence

 helperPlotCoherence packages some useful commands for plotting the outputs of

 In the plot, you see a region of strong coherence throughout the data collection period around 1 Hz.
 This results from the cardiac rhythms of the two subjects.
 Additionally, you see regions of strong coherence around 0.13 Hz.
 This represents coherent oscillations in the subjects' brains induced by the task.
-If it is more natural to view the wavelet coherence in terms of periods rather than frequencies, you can use the input the sampling interval.
+If it is more natural to view the wavelet coherence in terms of periods rather than frequencies, you can input the sampling interval as a duration object.

 wcoherence provides scale-to-period conversions.